croz-ltd/nrich/nrich-search-spring-boot-starter/README.md

 ```

-### Using the library
+### Using the module

 Module provides `SearchExecutor<T>` interface that enables searching by properties defined in a class and `StringSearchExecutor<T>` interface that enables searching by a string and provided list of
 properties to search.
 WHen using Hibernate as JPA implementation `NaturalIdSearchExecutor` is also available that enables searching by `@NaturalId` annotated properties.

-To use the library users should first enable custom repository factory:
+To use the module users should first enable custom repository factory:

 ```java